bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/configuration.rst

 set in the :ref:`app-yaml` file.
 You can switch the environment in the drop-down box at the top.

-You can edit an existing one by clicking the :guilabel:`Pencil` button.
+You can edit an existing variable by clicking the :guilabel:`Pencil` button.
 Any changes will be written directly to the :ref:`app-yaml` file.
 You can reset a variable to its default value by clicking the :guilabel:`Reset` button.